Nancy Skinner (politician)

-Nancy Skinner (born August 12, 1954) is an American politician and a member of the California State Senate.
-A Democrat, she represents California's 9th State Senate district, encompassing the East Bay.
+Nancy Skinner (born August 12, 1954) is an American politician who served as a member of the California State Senate from 2016 to 2024.
+A Democrat, she represented California's 9th State Senatorial district, encompassing parts of the East Bay.

 Prior to her election to the State Senate in 2016, Skinner was a member of the California State Assembly representing California's 15th State Assembly district from 2008 to 2014.
 She also served as a member of the East Bay Regional Park Board, representing Ward 1 from 2006 to 2008.
-Skinner was a member of the Berkeley City Council from 1984 to 1992; she remains the only student ever elected to the Berkeley City Council.
+Skinner was a member of the Berkeley City Council from 1984 to 1992; she was the first student ever elected to the Berkeley City Council.
 She had previously founded and worked for several non-profit groups on global warming and other issues related to environmental policy.

 Early political career

-Skinner attended the University of California, Berkeley, and earned both a B.S. from the U.C.
-Berkeley College of Natural Resources and a Masters in Education from the U.C.
-Berkeley School of Education.
+Skinner attended the University of California, Berkeley, earning a B.S. from the UC Berkeley College of Natural Resources and a Masters in Education from the UC Berkeley School of Education.
 As a student, she was a leader in the Anti-Apartheid Movement, served as the Academic Affairs Vice President of the ASUC, the student government, and was a founder of ASGE, the Union of Graduate Student Employees.
 Skinner later taught courses in native California plants and interned at the Golden Gate National Recreation Area.

-Skinner was elected to the Berkeley City Council while still a student and served from 1984 to 1992.
-She remains the only student ever elected to the City Council.
-During her time on the council, she helped establish McLaughlin Eastshore State Park, pushed for Berkeley to become the first city in the United States to have a 50% recycling goal, and authored legislation to ban Styrofoam at fast food businesses, the first such legislation in the United States.
+Skinner first ran for public office in 1981, when she campaigned unsuccessfully for Berkeley City Council while still a student at UC Berkeley.
+Three years later, she ran again as an undergraduate student and was elected, serving from 1984 to 1992.
+She was the first student ever elected to the City Council.
+During her tenure, she was a member of the Democratic Socialists of America.

-Environmental, educational, and political activism
+Activism

-After serving on the City Council, Skinner served in leadership capacities for several nonprofit organizations concerning the environment.
-She co-founded ICLEI — Local Governments for Sustainability, a coalition of 800 global cities, and Cities for Climate Protection with 500 U.S. member cities, to assist urban regions with environmental and global warming policy, respectively.
+After serving on the City Council, she co-founded ICLEI — Local Governments for Sustainability, a coalition of 800 global cities, and Cities for Climate Protection with 500 U.S. member cities, to assist urban regions with environmental and global warming policy, respectively.
 She was the U.S. director of The Climate Group, an international organization that works with businesses to address global warming.
 She also coauthored the best selling book series, Fifty Things You Can Do to Save the Earth and has written a pair of articles concerning global warming for the San Francisco Chronicle.

-Skinner was an active member in the Parent-Teacher Association (PTA) and worked on a campaign to pass a parcel tax to fund Berkeley schools.
-She was Chair of the Berkeley School Enrichment Program Committee at Martin Luther King Jr. High School.

 Skinner coordinated Loni Hancock's 2002 State Assembly campaign and was a Field Manager for Barbara Lee's 2002 Congressional campaign.
-She has worked for the campaigns of several local, state, and national democratic candidates, including presidential candidates Al Gore and John Kerry.